Everything you need to know about…

 Unfortunately, buying normal shoes for your children is a tricky task, and that goes double when it comes to kids climbing shoes.
 The usual difficulties of finding the right size, style, and of course the right color, are all still prevalent when it comes to children’s rock climbing shoes.

-Many of the Climbing Shoe Review team have either been competitive child climbers or have helped coach youth programs, so we know a thing or two about kids climbing shoes.
+Many of the Climbing Shoe Review team have either been child climbers or have helped coach youth programs, so we know a thing or two about kids climbing shoes.
+Here are our thoughts on kids climbing shoes in 2023.

 2) Size Matters